Find the Best Window Replacement Contractors for Your Business

 The frame holds the glass and affects the window's durability, maintenance, and insulation.

 - Vinyl: The most popular choice due to its affordability, low maintenance (no painting required), good insulation properties, and durability against the elements.
-Modern vinyl windows come in various colors and finishes8.
+Modern vinyl windows come in various colors and finishes.

 - Wood: Offers a classic, high-end look and excellent natural insulation.
-However, wood frames require more maintenance, including periodic painting or staining, to protect them from moisture and decay2 8.
+However, wood frames require more maintenance, including periodic painting or staining, to protect them from moisture and decay.

 - Fiberglass: Extremely strong, durable, and dimensionally stable (it expands and contracts very little with temperature changes).
-It can be painted, offers excellent insulation, and is often found in higher-end window lines8.
+It can be painted, offers excellent insulation, and is often found in higher-end window lines.

 - Composite: Made from a blend of materials (like wood fibers and polymers), these frames aim to combine the strength and insulation of wood with the low maintenance and moisture resistance of synthetic materials.